 If you’re new to yoga (or even if you’re not), you may have heard words in class that you don’t recognise.
-It might seem like your teacher is speaking in a language you’ve never heard .... in fact, they are.
-The language of yoga is Sanskrit which is the root of many Indian languages and in fact one of the oldest of all human languages.
+It might seem like your teacher is speaking in a language you’ve never heard.
+In fact, they probably are!
+The language of yoga is Sanskrit, which is the root of many Indian languages one of the oldest human languages of all.
+In this article, we’ll take a look at some of the terms you’re likely to hear in class.

-If, like me, you’ve had the experience of being instructed to “engage your Mula Bandha”, or to “lift and spread your sit bones” but not having a clue what they are, here is a general glossary of some of the things you might hear in your yoga class (because let’s face it, holding tree pose is challenging enough, without trying to figure out what Vrksasana is!)
+If, like me, you’ve had the experience of being instructed to “engage your Mula Bandha”, or to “lift and spread your sit bones” but not had the first clue what they are, or where to locate them, here’s a basic glossary of some of the things you might hear in your yoga class.
+Because let’s face it, holding tree pose is challenging enough, without trying to figure out what Vrksasana is at the same time!

 – to ‘yoke’ or ‘bind’ – often interpreted as ‘union’ (the union of breath, body and mind).